 John 8 is the chapter where Jesus brings hope and freedom.

 Jesus answered them, “Truly, truly, I say to you, everyone who practices sin is a slave to sin.
 The slave does not remain in the house forever; the son remains forever.
 So if the Son sets you free, you will be free indeed".
 (John 8:34-36, ESV)

 Jesus brings freedom to those who are enslaved to sin.
-Whether that's a slave to bread and circuses or a slave to any other idol or distraction from following Jesus.
+Whether that's a slave to entertainment or a slave to any other idol or distraction from following Jesus.
 It's all too easy to become enslaved to the entertainment that we consume.
 But the issue isn't slavery.
 It's what we're a slave to!

 Who is your master?

 If we're all slaves to something, the important question to be considered is what or who will you be enslaved to?'

 Do you not know that if you present yourselves to anyone as obedient slaves, you are slaves of the one whom you obey, either of sin, which leads to death, or of obedience, which leads to righteousness?But now that you have been set free from sin and have become slaves of God, the fruit you get leads to sanctification and its end, eternal life.
 (Romans 6:17, 22 ESV)